31v1/cppbasics/06 Counter Display/README.md

 # Counter Display

+## Overview
+In the monitoring wing of the Polar Aerospace Operations Base, operators often need to verify that counting systems are functioning correctly.
+This routine displays a sequence of numbers to confirm that the counter increments as expected.

+## Objective
-The system asks the operator for a positive number.
+- Ask the operator for a positive number
-Then it displays all numbers from 1 up to that number using a while loop.
+- Display all numbers from 1 up to that number
+- Use a while loop to perform the repetition

+## Narrative Context
+During her early training, Belyy Ursov used this counter test to ensure the console hadn’t frozen overnight — a common issue when the room temperature matches the outside tundra.

-💡 Concepts Practiced
+## Concepts Practiced
-- Input handling (cin)
+- Input handling (`cin`)
-- Basic repetition (while)
+- Basic repetition (`while`)
 - Incrementing counters